openebs-archive/openebs-docs/docs/operations.md

     persistentVolumeClaimName: cstor-vol1-claim
   ```

-- Edit the yaml file to update  `name`  and  `persistentVolumeClaimName`
+- Edit the YAML file to update  `name`  and  `persistentVolumeClaimName`

 - Run the following command to create snapshot